M.S., Computer Science Bio/Cheminformatics Option

 Sc.D., Computer Science, Bio/Cheminformatics Option

-Students who are interested in pursuing the Bioinformatics option within the Doctor of Science Degree in the Department of Computer Science are admitted through the Computer Science Department and must adhere to the department's Graduate Academic Policies and Procedures along with Graduate School requirements.
+Students who are interested in pursuing the Bioinformatics option within the Doctor of Science Degree in the Miner School of Computer & Information Sciences are admitted through the Miner School of Computer & Information Sciences and must adhere to the department's Graduate Academic Policies and Procedures along with Graduate Admissions requirements.

 Sc.D.
 Candidacy Requirements